vswapna3202/Python/README.md

 substring.
 Uses textwrap.wrap and dictionary.setdefault methods
 14. [Find the Runner up](array_print.py) - This program given number of scores n inputs all n scores and then finds the runner up from list of scores and displays it.
 Uses set
 15. [Permutations](list_comprehension.py)  - This program given integers x,y,z for a cuboid and an integer n prints all possible combinations of x,y and z not greater than n and prints the combinations.
+16. [Incorrect Regex](incorrect_regex.py) - This program validates if a given string is a valid regex or not and prints True or False as output.
+Uses re